ryantseng24/xcwaapdemoguide_tw/README.rst

 .. figure:: assets/httplb_set_name.png

 Next we need to provide a domain name for our workload: a domain can be delegated to F5, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
-In this demo we specify **star-ratings.example.com**.
+In this demo we specify **web-(your student number)sales-demo.f5demos.com**.

 If you delegated zone to XC, you can use "auto DNS manage by XC".